-Computerized maintenance management software (CMMS) helps you keep track of your firm’s physical assets and manage their upkeep.
-It provides management support, data maintenance and tracking of such assets as a delivery fleet so you can always pinpoint each vehicle’s location.
+CMMS features (Computerized maintenance management) help you keep track of your firm’s physical assets and manage their upkeep.
+CMMS software provides management support, data maintenance and tracking of such assets as a delivery fleet so you can always pinpoint each vehicle’s location.

 Reporting and Analysis

 As soon as you enter data into your CMMS, it becomes available for any reports or analyses you request.
 Asset information becomes part of the database, and any potential problem it reveals automatically generates an alert to the manager of the maintenance department.
 The alert also offers recommendations for solutions.